-The eSports market has been valued at around 1.08 billion USD in 2021.
+The eSports market will be valued at around 1.08 billion USD in 2021.
 This is set to rise to an estimated 1.62 billion by 2024.

-Businesses that are enjoying these revenues include not only the makers of the games themselves but advertisers, sponsors, publishers, merchandisers, and streaming platforms.
-This area of digital technology is hot property right now.
+Businesses enjoying these revenues include not only the makers of the games but advertisers, sponsors, publishers, merchandisers, and streaming platforms.

-Business is no longer local.
-Today even small enterprises can access global markets.
-An additional benefit is being able to recruit the very best candidates for a job, no matter where they are in the world.
+Another benefit is recruiting the best candidates for a job, no matter where they are in the world.

-Online freelancing platforms such as Upwork, Freelancer, and Fiver can also help HR managers outsource work to qualified individuals, at highly competitive rates.
+Online freelancing platforms such as Upwork, Freelancer, and Fiver can help HR managers outsource work to qualified individuals at highly competitive rates.